VBAndCs/eShopOnWeb_VB.NET/README.md

 3. Web.vb:
 a VB.NET ASP.NET Core 3.1 project, that contains MVC views and Razor Pages that designs the website.

+# Behind the scenes:
+Read about [Vazor history](https://github.com/VBAndCs/Vazor/blob/master/A-Vazor-story.md): how the idea was born, and grown until eShopOnWeb.vb was possible.

 Eng.
 Mohammed Hamdy Ghanem,
 Egypt.